Jflinchum/discord-react-bot/README.md

 ## How to run
 * Install dependencies with `npm install`
+* Put your bot token under the environment variable DISCORD_TOKEN
 * Use `npm start` to launch the bot

 ## Current commands